Pipeline

 Modality: monoclonal antibody

 Target: tau protein.
-Designed to block the spread of pathological tau, which is closely correlated with disease progression and cognitive decline in Alzheimer’s disease.
+Designed to target unique C-terminal epitope and block the spread of pathological tau, which is closely correlated with disease progression and cognitive decline in Alzheimer’s disease.

-Key Data: We believe VY7523 is differentiated from other anti-tau antibodies based on the epitope it targets, which is located in the C-terminal rather than the N-terminal, mid-domain, or microtubule binding region (MTBR) region of the tau protein.
-At AAIC 2022, Voyager presented data demonstrating that an anti-tau antibody delivered intravenously inhibited the spread of pathological tau by >70% in a mouse seeding model.
+Key Data: At AAIC 2022, Voyager presented data demonstrating that an anti-tau antibody delivered intravenously inhibited the spread of pathological tau by >70% in a mouse seeding model.
+In a single ascending dose study in healthy volunteers, data on VY7523 demonstrated safety, tolerability, and dose-proportional pharmacokinetics.

 Indication: Alzheimer’s disease